madebyalex/course-modern-js-shopping-list/readme.md

 # Shopping List Project

-Simple shopping list app from the Modern JS course by Brad Traversy.
+A shopping list web app from the Modern JS course by Brad Traversy.